p. Provisions, Contingent Liabilities and Contingent Assets:

 c) Death in service benefit:

 The Company has taken group term policy from an insurance Company to cover its obligation for death in service benefit given to eligible employees.
-The insurance premium of ' 18.78 lakhs (P.Y. ' 22.42 lakhs) is recognized in Statement of Profit and Loss.
+The insurance premium of ?
+25.82 lakhs (P.Y. ?
+18.78 lakhs) is recognized in Statement of Profit and Loss.

-28.5 Fair Value Measurement:
+29.5.
+Fair Value Measurement:

+The management assessed that cash and bank balances, trade receivables, trade payables, cash credits and other financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.
 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
+The Company has established the following fair value hierarchy that categorises the values into 3 levels.
+The inputs to valuation techniques used to measure fair value of financial instruments are:

-28.6 Financial risk management objectives and policies:
+29.6.
+Financial risk management objectives and policies:

 The Company’s principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company’s operations.
 The Company’s principal financial assets include trade and other receivables, investments, and cash & cash equivalents that derive directly from its operations.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company’s senior management oversees the management of these risks.
 It is the Company’s policy that no trading in derivatives for speculative purposes may be undertaken.
-The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below:
+The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.

 a) Material Risk:

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises of foreign currency risk.
 Market risk is attributable to all market risk sensitive financial instruments including foreign currency receivables, payables and borrowings.
-The sensitivity analyses in the following sections relate to the position as at 31st March, 2024 and 31st March, 2023.
+The sensitivity analyses in the following sections relate to the position as at 31st March, 2025 and 31st March, 2024.

 The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at 31st March, 2024 and 31st March, 2023.
+This is based on the financial assets and financial liabilities held at 31st March, 2025 and 31st March, 2024.

 (i) Foreign currency risk